 For Parents and Authorized Users - Once you are listed as an Authorized User, you will receive the user name and password needed to access the CASHNet system by the email designated by your student.
 Once you have a user ID and password, log into CASHNet to see the new bill.
 If you already have access, but have forgotten your password, you can reset it yourself by clicking the link on the homepage or contact your student to reset the password.

 In most cases, the availability of financial aid for summer school is limited ad not the same as during the academic year.
 Students should speak with a Financial Aid staff member well in advance of classes regarding their summer aid eligibility.
 An appointment is usually not necessary.
 Most questions can be answered by Financial Aid staff on a walk-in basis or through a phone call.
 For further information, please call the Office of Student Financial Aid at 607-871-2159.

 Residence Hall Opening and Closing Dates

 Summer campus housing is available for students aged 18 or older.
-Students who require summer housing please download the Housing Contract and return a completed copy to the Office of Residence Life (607-871-2186).
-This MUST be completed and submitted at least four (4) weeks prior to your first class.
+Students who require summer housing should contact the Office of Residence Life at 607-871-2186.
+This MUST be done at least four (4) weeks prior to your first class.
 You will be notified of your housing assignment shortly before the start of the summer session you are attending via your AU email account.
 All campus housing locations are smoke-free areas.
 Smoking is only allowed 25' from any building on campus.
 Animals are NOT allowed in any building on campus, including the residence halls.